-The Main Screen shows Channel Numbers (CH1, CH2, ....) along with corresponding Process Values, Calendar Date, Clock Time and Alarm indicator as illustrated in Figure 2.2 above.
+The Main Screen shows Channel Numbers (CH1, CH2,) along with corresponding Process Values, Calendar Date, Clock Time and Alarm or Auto / Manual Scan Mode indicator as illustrated in Figure 2.2 above.
+Depending on Auto or Manual Scan Mode, the legend A or M respectively is indicated.
 The Alarm Indicator appears only if any one or more alarms are active.
+In case of Alarm, the Auto / Manual legend (A or M) and the Alarm symbol ((A)) indications are toggled.